obaida90/Magnetic-Particle-Imaging-Catheter-Transformer/README.md

 https://zenodo.org/records/3554935.
 These datasets were originally introduced in Griese et al (2020), paper title : "In-Vitro MPI-Guided IVOCT Catheter Tracking in Real Time for Motion Artifact Compensation"

-Please cite this paper :
+If you use this code, please cite:

 @article{10.1088/1361-6560/ae794f,
 	author={M Khair, Abuobaida and Jiang, Wenjing and Yang, Xiaoli and Wildgruber, Moritz and Ma, Xiaopeng}, title={Harmonic-aware transformer for real-time catheter localization in interventional procedures of magnetic particle imaging},